 - 1. Deploy the self-hosted engine.
-See Installing Red Hat Virtualization as a self-hosted engine using the Cockpit web interface. - 2.
+See Installing Red Hat Virtualization as a self-hosted engine using the command line. - 2.
 Install additional self-hosted engine nodes in each site and add them to your cluster.
-See Adding Self-hosted Engine Nodes to the Red Hat Virtualization Manager in Installing Red Hat Virtualization as a self-hosted engine using the Cockpit web interface. - 3.
+See Adding Self-hosted Engine Nodes to the Red Hat Virtualization Manager in Installing Red Hat Virtualization as a self-hosted engine using the command line. - 3.
 Optionally, install additional standard hosts.
-See Adding Standard Hosts to the Red Hat Virtualization Manager in Installing Red Hat Virtualization as a self-hosted engine using the Cockpit web interface. - 4.
-Configure the SPM priority to be higher on all hosts in the primary site to ensure SPM failover to the secondary site occurs only when all hosts in the primary site are unavailable.
-See SPM Priority in the Administration Guide. - 5.
-Configure all virtual machines that need to failover as highly available, and ensure that the virtual machine has a lease on the target storage domain.
-See Configuring a Highly Available Virtual Machine in the Virtual Machine Management Guide. - 6.
+See Adding Standard Hosts to the Red Hat Virtualization Manager in Installing Red Hat Virtualization as a self-hosted engine using the command line. - Configure the SPM priority to be higher on all hosts in the primary site to ensure SPM failover to the secondary site occurs only when all hosts in the primary site are unavailable.
+See SPM Priority in the Administration Guide. - 2.
+Configure all virtual machines that must failover as highly available, and ensure that the virtual machine has a lease on the target storage domain.
+See Configuring a Highly Available Virtual Machine in the Virtual Machine Management Guide. - 3.
 Configure virtual machine to host soft affinity and define the behavior you expect from the affinity group.
 See Affinity Groups in the Virtual Machine Management Guide and Scheduling Policies in the Administration Guide.